-Probably the two main reasons people visit Norway are to see the fjords and the northern lights.
-And while over my years living in Norway I’ve written many blog posts about seeing the northern lights, and even an in depth northern lights ebook, I’ve never written a guide to the Norwegian fjords.
+Probably the three main reasons people visit Norway are to see the northern lights, Norwegian mountains, and the Norwegian fjords.
+And while over my years living in Norway I’ve written many blog posts about seeing the northern lights, and even an in depth northern lights ebook, as well as a guide to Norway’s most beautiful mountains, I’ve never written a guide to the best Norwegian fjords.

 But what is a fjord?

 Norway is famous for its fjords, so of course everyone who visits Norway wants to see them.
 But while the fjords will make it on every Norway bucket list, not everyone actually seems to know what a fjord really is.

 I remember being on a boat trip in Finnmark and after hearing I live in Norway one of the passengers asked me if I knew where she could go to see a fjord.
 And then when I laughed and informed her that actually we were currently on a fjord she was so excited, like I had magically made the view even more incredible by naming it a fjord.

 Though to be fair to any confused visitors, Norwegians use fjord in a broader meaning, referring to any long, narrow bay, whereas the international geological definition of a fjord is a long, narrow inlet with steep sides or cliffs, created by a glacier.
 So it’s no wonder tourists are often disappointed when they first see the Oslo Fjord – it’s not actually a fjord by the international understanding of the term.